Today, I want to share my top 10 people skills for network marketers.

 # 4 Keep a Positive Attitude

-Keep a close eye on your attitude.
+Keep a close eye on your attitude at all times.
 No one likes a sourpuss or someone with a bad attitude.

 You want people to be happy when you enter the room, not when you leave the room.